dansanderson/mega65-welcome-guide/using-disks.md

 # Using disks

-We discussed using D81 disk images back in {ref}`time-to-play:disk images`, including:
+We discussed using D81 disk images back in {ref}`try-this-first:disk images`, including:

 - How to browse D81 disk images using the Freeze menu
 - How to mount a D81 disk image on drive 0 device 8 using the Freeze menu